What Should I Know Before Starting Testosterone Therapy?

 5. Increased red blood cell count: This can potentially lead to symptoms of hyperviscosity, such as headache, fatigue, and blurred vision.

-6. Breast enlargement: Some men may experience gynecomastia (male breast tissue growth).
+6. Breast enlargement: Some men may experience gynecomastia (male breast tissue growth), and other symptoms can appear alongside the main side effects and should be reported.

 Long-Term Considerations